Damen station (CTA Blue Line): Station renovations and rehabilitations

-On December 22, 2014, the Damen station reopened after having been closed since October 20 for renovations, part of the CTA's $492 million "Your New Blue" project; Damen alone took $13.6 million to renovate, and combined with renovations to California and Western stations totaled $25.6 million.
+On December 22, 2014, Damen reopened after having been closed since October 20 for renovations, part of the CTA's $492 million "Your New Blue" project; Damen alone took $13.6 million to renovate, which combined with renovations to the California and Western stations totaled $25.6 million.
 The renovation entailed increasing room in the station house's interior and refurbishing it, augmenting cycling facilities, and replacing the roof.
 Signage was also updated, a wider turnstile was installed for strollers and luggage, the platforms and stairs were replaced, and modern gooseneck lights were used to replicate the originals.
-The reopening was celebrated by local restaurants and establishments offering discounts to commuters, and the station was remarked by alderman Joe Moreno as "a vital link for Chicago to the Wicker Park and Bucktown neighborhood ... benefit[ing] from a modernized station."
+The reopening was celebrated by local restaurants and establishments offering discounts to commuters, and the station was remarked by alderman Joe Moreno as "a vital link for Chicago to the Wicker Park and Bucktown neighborhood[s] ... benefit[ing] from a modernized station."
 The renovation was contracted out to F. H. Paschen under the guidance of Matt Moss; much of the load-bearing masonry was found to be unusable and had to be replaced, but the work was still carried out on schedule.
 Also included in the renovations were the restoration of the southern facade window and the installation of blue tactile paving on the platforms' edges.

 Concerns were raised for the accessibility of the station; no elevator access was added to the station despite its being the fourth-busiest station on the O'Hare branch.
-Locals expressed disappointment in the lack of accessibility; although wheelchair-bound persons were the most affected, the most common requests for an elevator came from tourists with large luggage.
+Locals expressed disappointment in the lack of accessibility; although wheelchair-bound patrons were the most affected, the most common requests for an elevator came from tourists with large luggage.
 The CTA defended the lack of accessibility as a byproduct of the station's heritage and resultant difficulty of adding accessibility features, and offered the possibility of such improvements in the future.

 Station details

+The station is located at 1558 North Damen Avenue, in the Wicker Park and Bucktown neighborhoods of Chicago.